 You forget to breathe

-Breathing is an essential component to your fitness regime that many people forget to focus on.
+Breathing is an essential component to your fitness regime and elliptical workout that many people forget to focus on.
 “Don’t just breathe into your chest.
-Breathe into your lungs, that’s how you build lung capacity and stamina.” says Sander.
+Breathe into your lungs, that’s how you build lung capacity and stamina,” says Sander.

 You talk down to yourself